turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 When the operation completes re-run the `print` command to make sure the change was applied.
 Quit `parted` by typing `quit`.

-In the `bash` terminal, check tne number of sectors in the disk:
+In the `bash` terminal, check the number of sectors in the disk:
 ```bash
 sudo fdisk -l /dev/mmcblk0
 ```